 Almost every business entity is required to appoint a statutory agent upon initially filing with the Secretary of State’s office.
 The appointment is filed in this office and includes a written acceptance of the appointment signed by the statutory agent along with his or her street address and zip code.
 There is no fee associated with this original appointment.

-How do I notify the Secretary of State’s office if we change the statutory agent?
+How do I notify the Secretary of State’s office if there is a change to the statutory agent information?

 In the event of death, resignation or change of the statutory agent, the business entity must appoint a new one by filing Form 521 Statutory Agent Update (PDF).
-Failure to update this information may result in a cancellation of the business entity’s articles or its license to conduct business in Ohio.
+This form should also be used if the existing statutory agent changes his/her name and/or address.
+Failure to file this information may result in a cancellation of the business entity’s articles or its license to conduct business in Ohio.
 Note: A limited liability partnership may not use Form 521 to file a Statutory Agent Update, instead, please file Form 545 Amendment of Partnership Statement (PDF).

 Are there any business entities that are not required to have a statutory agent?

 Banks, trust companies, insurance companies and any business entity defined under Ohio law as a public utility for taxation purposes are not required to appoint a statutory agent.